Cinema United: Rebranding

 In March 2025, the National Association of Theatre Owners announced that it had rebranded to Cinema United and a new slogan, "Moviegoing is Our Mission", as part of an effort to honor and support movie theaters by emphasizing audiences viewing movies theatrically.
 The new name also avoids confusion with the North Atlantic Treaty Organization, the military alliance known as NATO.

-Events

-CinemaCon
+Conventions

 As ShoWest, the convention was formerly one of four major worldwide annual events owned by the Film Group unit of Nielsen Business Media before being sold in 2011 to e5 Global Media and operated exclusively by NATO.

 Renamed CinemaCon in 2011, the convention is NATO's only official convention of theater owners controlled by the organization itself.
 The first gathering took place in March 2011 at Caesars Palace in Las Vegas, Nevada, with the second held April 23–26, 2012, at the same venue.

-CinemaCon is now a stand-alone movie theater industry trade show or exposition originally established by NATO in 1975, usually held in Las Vegas in March.
+CinemaCon is now a stand-alone movie theater industry trade show or exposition originally established by NATO in 2011.
+Usually held in Las Vegas in March.

 On March 11, 2020, NATO canceled CinemaCon 2020 due to the COVID-19 pandemic.